rmb938/k8s-on-linuxkit/README.md

 All system services are under the `systemreserved` cgroup and all container/pod runtime services are under the `podruntime` cgroup.

-If you want to reservie computer resources make sure to set `--system-reserved-cgroup` and `--kube-reserved-cgroup` correctly.

-You will probably want to set these as the OS runs in memory.
+Since the OS runs in memory it is very important to make sure not to run out of memory.

-The correct amount to reserve depends on the environment however it is recommended to reserve at least 1000 miliocores and 2GB for the system and 500 milicores and 1GB for the kube cgroups.
+It may be necessary to reserve computer resources https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/

 ## Automation